saurabh96216/Tempus/README.md

 * Scanning for AWS S3 buckets
 * Scanning for known CVE's on IP space
 * Checking for subdomain takeovers
+* Tempus also has a telegram bot feature allowing for alerts to be sent to the user regarding scans and data such as new subdomains.

 # Future features to be implemented
 * Putting all data into a MySQL database